Arm Norway

-Arm Norway works with Arm Holdings' Cambridge and Austin design centres to develop graphics processing units for OpenGL, OpenGL ES, DirectX and Vulkan three-dimensional rendering, with emphasis on low electric power consumption, suitable for use in portable devices like mobile phones.
+Arm Norway works with Arm's Cambridge and Austin design centres to develop graphics processing units for OpenGL, OpenGL ES, DirectX and Vulkan three-dimensional rendering, with emphasis on low electric power consumption, suitable for use in portable devices like mobile phones.
 Their products are marketed under the Mali brand.
-Other Mali products include Hardware acceleration for image, video and display processing.
+Other Mali products include hardware acceleration for image, video and display processing.